adinutzyc21/ideal-engine/README.md

 ## Running on your own computer

 If you'd rather run this locally, or want to make a pull request, here's how to install it.
-Please note that these instructions are for Mac/Linux, for Windows you'd want to download Meteor from [here](https://www.meteor.com/install) and manually do all of the steps below (or use cmd, or git bash etc.).
+Please note that these instructions are for Mac/Linux, for Windows you'd want to download Meteor from [here](https://www.meteor.com/install), add to PATH (folder is *C:\Users\yourUserName\AppData\Local\.meteor\*) and manually do all of the steps below (or use cmd, or git bash etc.).

 ``` bash
 # install meteor (on windows from https://install.meteor.com/windows)